chentuochao/Mem-alpha-audio/doc/probe_ablation_results.md

 - The anonymous-speaker prompt corrects 79.9% of questions that its anonymous transcript cannot answer while losing only 9.8% of transcript-answerable questions.
 - Global tracking improves E2E by about five points over local diarization alone.
+- Removing name extraction devastates the attribution T-probe (91.6% to 8.1%) but barely changes content T-probe accuracy (98.1% to 95.2%).
+The new prompt recovers attribution during construction to C = 80.9% and E2E = 55.9%.

 ## Group 3 — PerLTQA: noise and audio-native memory